 Occasionally, defenses may be available to certain situations involving child abandonment or endangerment.
 These defenses are not applicable to every set of circumstances, so it is important to first speak with an experienced family crimes defense lawyer to determine whether any of the following defenses may apply to the charges specifically against you.
 Some of the most common defenses to allegations of child endangerment or abandonment can include:

 Additionally, it is a defense to child endangerment if the alleged offender placed the child under the age of 15 in a situation that could cause bodily injury, death or mental or physical impairment if the situation was an organized athletic event and appropriate safety equipment and procedures were used at the event.

 Also, an exception to charges for this offense is if the alleged offender voluntarily placed the child with a designated emergency infant care provider.

-If you have been accused of child endangerment throughout Texas, including the areas of Collin County, Dallas County, Tarrant County, Denton County, Lubbock County, El Paso County, Bexar County, Nueces County, Webb County, Bell County, Travis County, Williamson County, Fort Bend County, Galveston County, Harris County and Montgomery County, contact Stuckle & Ferguson today.
-Paul Stuckle is an aggressive Dallas family violence defense lawyer who will make every effort to fight the allegations against you.
-Contact Stuckle & Ferguson today for a free consultation at (972) 423-4405 or send an online message about your false allegations of child endangerment.
+If you have been accused of child endangerment in the state of Texas, including the areas of Collin County, Dallas County, Tarrant County, and Denton County, contact Stuckle & Associates PLLC today.
+Paul Stuckle is an aggressive Dallas family violence defense lawyer who will make every effort to fight the allegations against you, including building a case against child protective services.